 A new arts and cultural festival for Reading

-See the gallery for images from the Festival
+See below for highlights of the 2017 Festival progamme.
+See the gallery for images from the 2017 Festival.

 A waterfront town

 Reading’s early history as a river port was based on the confluence of the rivers Thames and Kennet here, and with the Holy Brook also flowing under the town, Reading has been a waterfront town for well over a thousand years.